simongoricar/gulp-nunjucks-sass-template/README.md

 - scss
   > SCSS files (main.scss is the entry point and should import other files)
+  > normalize.css, pure.css, include-media and Bones are available.

 - scripts
-  > This project supports multiple completely separate entry points!
+  > This project supports multiple entry points!
-  > see tasks/configuration.ts to see an example and set them up
+  > see tasks/configuration.ts to see an example on how to set them up

 - images
-  > images are copied
+  > images are copied into "dist/assets/images"

 - other
-  > *any* files are recursively copied to the 'assets' directory
+  > *any* files are recursively copied to the "dist/assets" directory
   > for cases where you want some custom assets in your build
 ```